 When Internet communication first began, text modification capability was minimal.
-About the only major change one could use to show emphasis or “shout” was typing in all caps.
-And even with that folks typed in caps and then were surprised when the other side didn’t appreciate being yelled at.
+One significant change one could use to show emphasis or “shout” was typing in all caps.
+And even with that, folks typed in caps and then were surprised when the other side didn’t appreciate being yelled at.

-Intent is intent.
-Caps are a way to add emphasis by “shouting”.
-Making certain words bigger, bolder and in red type would indicate a strong comment or trying to make a point.
+The intent is intent.
+Caps are a way to add emphasis by “shouting.”
+Making certain words bigger, bolder, and red would indicate a strong comment or make a point.

-Adding formatting when used selectively can certainly add to the impression one is raising their “voice” or upset.
-If you ask anyone to read an email with this type of formatting out loud, they will almost always raise their voice when reading larger and bolder text.
+Adding formatting when used selectively can undoubtedly add to the impression one is raising their “voice” or upset.
+If you ask anyone to read an email with this type of formatting aloud, they will almost always raise their voice when reading larger and bolder text.
 Then they’ll raise their voice even further when they hit that red text.

 The Moral of the Story

-Learning how to communicate without formatting is a true skill and one worth your effort to hone.
-To be able to communicate with clarity simply by choosing your words carefully without relying on bolding, font size, caps or colors is the true sign of a skilled communicator.
+Learning how to communicate without formatting is an actual skill and one worth your effort to hone.
+To communicate with clarity simply by choosing your words carefully without relying on bolding, font size, caps, or colors is the true sign of a skilled communicator.

-That’s a skill that will not only benefit your personal relationships by avoiding misunderstandings but your professional email communications as well.
-Words have meaning and how you type them will amplify that meaning and relay intent.
+That’s a skill that will benefit your relationships by avoiding misunderstandings and personal and professional email communications.
+Words have meaning, and how you type them will amplify that meaning and relay intent.